Causal discovery in heavy-tailed models: Numerical results

-Finally, our algorithm has the advantage of being extremely fast since it needs to perform computations only on the tails of the dataset and relies on simple non-parametric estimators for quantities of the pairwise distributions; see Section~\ref{subsec:compcomp}.
-The gain in speed, compared to the other methods, can be up to two orders of magnitude.
+In addition to the competitive performance in the simulations, a further advantage of EASE is its computational efficiency.
+The algorithm performs computations only on the tails of the dataset and relies on simple non-parametric estimators of the causal tail coefficient; see Section~\ref{subsec:compcomp}.
+Figure~\ref{fig:time} \ifjournal{in the Supplementary Material }\else{in Appendix~\ref{app:additional_figs} }\fi shows that EASE can be up to two orders of magnitude faster than the other methods.